Psychedelics, Ego Death, and Mystical Experiences

 There are of course some people who would benefit from complete Jungian ego dissolution.
 Take someone who was never allowed to be themselves as a child.
 They had to be a parent to a sibling, or an honor roll student, or drop out of high school and start working to support the family.

 As adults, these people’s ego’s may be far out of alignment from who they really are.
 They may not know their true self, or their essence.
-Perhaps a lot of who they are or could be got repressed to The Shadow.
+Perhaps a lot of who they are was repressed to The Shadow.
 (Curious about the Shadow, Shadow Work, and Psychedelics?
 Read more here!)

 An ego dissolution experience may help them find their authentic self and incorporate their shadow.
 But it’s a case-by-case basis and only a psychedelic therapist can really help you figure out if this is you.